-What we would like to share today is aimed more at those who have already had traveling experience, perhaps you’re an individual writing about travel and helping others make good choices, or you work for an agency and you’re in need for specific graphics elements to help convey new and researched ideas to potential investors, and travelers themselves.
-Infographics have become a one-stop solution for crafting insightful pieces of graphic art that explain a particular issues thoroughly.
-However, creating infographics from scratch can turn out to be a lengthy task to accomplish, and not that you need to.
-Plenty of graphic designers and digital designers have shared their own travel related graphic element for anyone to download for free.
-We saw a huge increase in the number of searches for this particular issue, and decided it was time to round-up our own collection of interesting, creative, and beautiful infographic elements related to travel, and traveling.
+What we would like to share today is aimed more at those who have already had traveling experiences.
+Perhaps you’re an individual writing about the joys of your travel, or you work for an agency and you’re in need for specific graphics to help convey ideas to potential investors and travelers themselves.
+Infographics have become a one-stop solution for crafting insightful pieces of graphic art that thoroughly explain particular issues.
+However, creating infographics from scratch can turn out to be a lengthy task to accomplish.
+Thankfully, plenty of graphic and digital designers have shared their own travel-related graphic elements for anyone to download for free.
+We saw a huge increase in the number of searches for this particular issue, and decided it was time to roundup our own collection of interesting, creative, and beautiful infographic elements related to travel, and traveling.

 With these infographic elements, you will be able to rapidly prototype a full infographic that talks about travel, or anything related to leaving the country.
-With twenty-eight individual downloads to choose from, we are more than convinced that you will find everything you need to make your infographics happen.
-Join us in supporting this roundup if you happen to have some spare downloads of your own, we love to populate our lists with the recommendations of our readers.
+With 28 individual downloads to choose from, we are more than convinced that you will find everything you need to make your infographics happen.
+If you happen to have some spare downloads of your own, we would love to populate our lists with your recommendations.

 As for the best tools to create infographics with, we have already discussed this in our infographics tools roundup.
-Any of those tools in the list will give you plenty of choices from their stock library to choose from, while many will also allow to use your own elements, such as the ones you’re about to download as you dig deep within our list of the best travel related infographic elements.
-Thanks for being an awesome community member.
+Any of those tools in the list will give you plenty of choices from their stock library, while many will also allow to use your own elements, such as the ones you’re about to download as you dig deep within this list.
+Thanks for being an awesome community member!

 Flat travel accessories and infographic elements have a couple of interesting choices to pick from.
-The elements are as follows: a timer element to describe the best time to travel, also a progress percentage bar to display things like the hottest months of the year and other travel related information, a suitcase with essential items inside to accompany any sort of content that talks about travel items, a nice pie chart that you can use to describe different balances when traveling, a cute calendar for discussing travel planning, and more progress bars to showcase things like how long it takes to travel from one place to another by using different travel vehicles.
+The elements are as follows: a timer element to describe the best time to travel, a progress percentage bar to display travel related information, a suitcase with the essentials inside, a nice pie chart that you can use to describe different balances when traveling, a cute calendar for discussing travel planning, and more progress bars to showcase things like how long it takes to travel from one place to another by using different travel vehicles.

 A good start to the list, let’s keep going as we have tons more to explore.